petitparser/dart-petitparser-examples/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/petitparser/dart-petitparser-examples.svg)](https://github.com/petitparser/dart-petitparser-examples/stargazers)
 [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/petitparser/dart-petitparser-examples/main/LICENSE)

 This package contains examples to illustrate the use of [PetitParser](https://github.com/petitparser/dart-petitparser).
-A tutorial and full documentation is contained in the [package description](https://pub.dev/packages/petitparser) and [API documentation](https://pub.dev/documentation/petitparser/latest/).
+A tutorial and full documentation is contained in the [package description](https://pub.dev/packages/petitparser) and [API documentation](https://pub.dev/documentation/petitparser/latest/). [petitparser.github.io](https://petitparser.github.io/) contains more information about PetitParser, running examples in the browser, and links to ports to other languages.

 To run the web examples execute the following commands from the command line and navigate to http://localhost:8080/: